 ||Fall Semester - March 1

 Completed applications received after the deadline date but before the beginning of regular registration will be processed as received.

 Alternative Admission for Freshman

 Those students who do not meet regular admission requirements may be considered under the Alternative Admission Procedure.
-The Undergraduate Admissions Committee will review applications for consideration under the Alternative Admission Procedure.
+The Undergraduate Admissions Committee will convene early Spring semester to review applications for consideration under the Alternative Admission Procedure.
 In addition to reviewing the student’s class rank, standardized test scores, and high school courses, the committee will consider other factors such as participation in extracurricular activities, including evidence of leadership; community service; talents and awards; extenuating circumstances; and employment, internships, and summer activities.

 Applicants for Alternative Admission must have an official SAT or ACT score on file with the University.
 The applications considered under the Alternative Admission Procedure will be on a case-by-case basis.
 Students admitted under Alternative Admission may be subject to specific enrollment conditions established by the Undergraduate Admissions Committee based on the applicant’s individual circumstances.
 These conditions may include enrolling in prescribed developmental course work, participating in tutoring sessions and other academic support activities, and meeting other conditions designed to promote academic success.
 The decision of the Undergraduate Admissions Committee is final.
 Subsequent admission reviews will be conducted on a case-by-case basis contingent on the submission of new academic credentials that demonstrate the student’s admissibility into the University.